rux616/starfield-ship-vendor-framework/support/docs/README.txt

 Mod Manager
 -----------
+NOTE: Support for NMM will NOT be provided as its FOMOD implementation is broken.
+Use either Mod Organizer 2 or Vortex.

 Download and install the archive with either Mod Organizer 2 (https://github.com/ModOrganizer2/modorganizer/releases) (version 2.5.0 or later) or Vortex (https://www.nexusmods.com/site/mods/1).
 I personally recommend Mod Organizer 2 (with the optional Root Builder (https://kezyma.github.io/?p=rootbuilder) plugin to use with SFSE or any other mod that requires files be put directly in the game's installation folder).

 Manual